dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 Therefore, Dynamsoft Barcode Reader(DBR) was designed to be a more flexible and extensible barcode reader SDK from the beginning.
 This article will introduce how DBR can achieve flexibility and scalability from the following aspects:

-- Various build-in processing modes
+- Flexible build-in processing modes
-- Arguments of a mode to fine-tune the effect
+- Flexible mode arguments to fine-tune the effect
-- Arguments of a mode to combine chains to reduce computation amount
+- Flexible mode arguments of combining chains to reduce computation amount
-- Load/Unload custom mode dynamically
+- Extensible user-defined modes

-## Various build-in processing modes
+## Flexible build-in processing modes

 In order to cope with various scenarios, DBR provides a variety of build-in processing modes at each stage of the algorithm to maintain great flexibility.